duartemendes/aws-sam-api-proxy/README.md

 ## Roadmap

-- Make docker-network optional
 - Make env-vars optional
 - Rename pullRequiredDockerImages to pullImages and pass the distinc images array instead of the functions data
-- Send configuration to the dockerService calls instead of setting the variable at the environment
 - Use ES6 modules in bin file?
 - ...MVP...
 - Write README